douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-I.md

 $DNS = ($DNS1, $DNS2) # this is set like this bc the SetDNSServerSearchOrder only takes one option
 ```

-Next step is some WMI calls to update the IP address and DNS info on the server, followed by a small wait to ensure that the network link comes up before proceeding.
+The next step is some WMI calls to update the IP address and DNS info on the server, followed by a small wait to ensure that the network link comes up before proceeding.

 ```powershell
 # Sets the var to the wmi object so commands can be ran against it w/o typing the whole thing each time